lukechaplin/christmascocktails/README.md

 The below shows the structure of the cocktail app code pages their associated functions, the app was built in vanilla javascript, html & CSS.

-index.html: standard html page where are elements are rendered (_do not need to alter_)
+index.html: standard HTML page where are elements are rendered (_do not need to alter_)

 main.js: standard javascript page where async fetch request for API call is stored - linked via event listeners to ensure URL can be updated with users cocktail selection and then called on button click.